FendlerConsulting/ninja-camunda/README.md

 # Ninja Camunda Module
+This is a Fork of Ninja-Camumda by Jens Fendler with an updated Java version, Ninja version and updated dependencies.
 This project provides integration of the [Camunda BPMN process engine](https://camunda.org/) into the [Ninja Framework](https://github.com/ninjaframework/ninja).

 Basic Usage:
 ------------